Balance Transactions

 Look up a balance transaction

 Fetch the current state of a specific balance transaction.
-You'll typically use this after receiving a transaction ID from an order or payment webhook, or when reconciling your books against platform records.
+You'll typically use this after receiving a transaction ID from an order or payment response, or when reconciling your books against platform records.
 The lookup requires all three identifiers—transaction, payment, and order—to ensure you're retrieving the exact record you expect, even in edge cases where IDs might collide across different contexts.

 Request attributes